compusophy/rsc-client/README.md

-if you don't want to host a separate websockets server, you can pass a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) instance of rsc-server into the `.server` property instead.
+if you don't want to host a separate websockets server, you can pass a [Web Worker](https://developer.mozilla.org/en-US/docs/Web/API/Worker/Worker) instance of rsc-server into the `.server` property instead..

 see https://github.com/2003scape/rsc-server#browser-usage